This article contains affiliate links.

 Optics for Your First AR-15

 To keep things simple, I recommend the Aimpoint PRO model.
 This is a previous generation version of the US Military’s M68 optic.
-You can find them today for very reasonable prices.
+You can find them today for very reasonable prices and on sale often.
+It’s not the lightest or newest, but it’s proven reliable and will last you pretty much forever.

 Regardless of the option you choose, expect to spend at least $400 for a quality red dot from Aimpoint, Trijicon, Leupold, EOTech, Vortex, or others.